 To begin to understand and apply those insights, we must first start with a basic premise—that we don’t always think about our choices and decisions the same way.
-Sometimes, we may think about things in more of a fast and automatic way.
+Sometimes, we may think about things in a fast and automatic way.
 At other times, we may consider things more slowly and deliberately.
-In turn, each of these ways of making choices has its own pros-and-cons.
+In turn, each of these ways of making choices has its own pros and cons.

 Thinking Fast and Slow

 In his book, Thinking, Fast and Slow, behavioral economist Daniel Kahneman discusses these finer points of thinking in detail.
 Specifically, he uses the framework of two “systems” of cognition.
 Kahneman (2011) explains:

 “System 1 operates automatically and quickly, with little or no effort and no sense of voluntary control.

 System 2 allocates attention to the effortful mental activities that demand it, including complex computations.
 The operations of System 2 are often associated with the subjective experience of agency, choice, and concentration” (p.
 20-21).

 In the rest of the book, Kahneman (2011) goes into detail about the differences between these two general processes of thinking and their impact on various types of decision-making.
 Particularly, he notes that, while System 1 thinking may be fast and effortless, it often jumps to the wrong conclusions, relies on hunches and biases, and may be overconfident.